tqsintegration/Advanced-Analytics-Engine-for-AF/PI ACE Migration.md

 End Sub
 ```

 These procedures are no longer required.
-If reuqired, dispoing of managed and unmanaged resoruce can be implemented using the IDisposable pattern.
+If required, dispoing of managed and unmanaged resource can be implemented using the IDisposable pattern.

 ## PI ACE specific Properties, Methods and Functions